Home | About me | Contact | What's new | Privacy | Search

 This route was originally proposed in the late '80s as the aptly-named "East-West Parkway" and was eventually named Wurzbach Parkway because it connects to Wurzbach Road in northwestern San Antonio.
 William Wurzbach owned a ranch around what is now I-10 and Wurzbach; the road he built through his property was eventually deeded to the county and named for him.
 Wurzbach also served as a county judge and county attorney.

 The first sections of the parkway only had a raised center island between the opposing traffic.
-After a spate of head-on collisions caused by drivers jumping the island, a concrete center barrier was installed in early 2010 between Wetmore Rd. and Weidner Rd.
+After a spate of head-on collisions caused by drivers jumping the island, a concrete center barrier was installed atop the island in early 2010 between Wetmore Rd. and Weidner Rd.
 Sections of the parkway built thereafter included a center barrier instead of raised island.

 Proposed Wurzbach Parkway sign on West Ave. ca. 2001